SheriefBadran/tsReactNativeBoilerplate/README.md

 # tsReactNativeBoilerplate

 ## Advise on how to use this boilerplate repo
-git clone this repo and cd into the project.
+1. git clone this repo and cd into the project.
 Then run:
-`git checkout-index -f -a --prefix=/{the-path-from-the-root-to-desired-folder}/{project-name}/` It is important to `not forget the / at the end`.
+`git checkout-index -f -a --prefix=/{the-path-from-the-root-to-desired-folder}/{project-name}/`
+It is important to `not forget the / at the end`.
 This will create the project-name folder and copy all the files there, except the .git items.

-cd into the destination folder `project-name` and run `git init`, then run `git add .` and `git commit -m "initial commit"`
+2. cd into the destination folder `project-name` and run `git init`, then run `git add .` and `git commit -m "initial commit"`

+3. Change the name attribute in `package.json`

+4. Then `yarn` or `npm install`

+5. run `react-native upgrade` and just let react overwrite the android/ios files.

+6. In index.js, change the app-name passed in as a first parameter to `AppRegistry.registerComponent` function.

 ## Start ios app
 run `react-native run-ios` or `yarn run-ios`